 You need a solid engineering background that you can build upon in a specific area or across a range of related areas.
 Being openminded, adaptive and creative in solving problems is beneficial.
 Joining a graduate programme is a good way to understand the breadth and depth the industry can offer.
 You can then find an area that interests you and build on your skills and understanding.

 The highlights of a career in defence technology

 - Working at the cutting edge of UK engineering.

 - Solving complex problems.

 The defence industry seeks graduates in...

-Paul Jones, CEng MIET MEng DIS, is an enterprise integration manager at BAE Systems.
+Thanks to Paul Jones, CEng MIET MEng DIS, for his help with this article.
+Paul is an enterprise integration manager at BAE Systems.
 He has an MEng in systems engineering from Loughborough University.